michaelekoh1/maq/README.md

 - Favicon Generator was used to create and size the favicon for the site, using the logo created above.
 - Photoshop(Adobe)- The logo was designed using Adobe Photoshop software.

-# Testing

-## Validator Testing
+### Validator Testing

-### HTML
+## HTML

-- The HTML for the site's four pages was passed through the W3C Markup Validation Service, and no errors or warnings were found.
+- The HTML for the site's page was passed through the W3C Markup Validation Service, and no errors or warnings were found.

-### CSS
+## CSS

 - The site's CSS was passed through the W3C CSS Validation Service, and no errors were found.

+## JavaScript

+- The site's JavaScript was passed through the esprima Validation Service, and no errors were found.

 ### Automated Testing

-- Each page of the site was evaluated using Lighthouse to assess them on four metrics; Performance, Accessibility, Best Practices & Search Engine Optimization (SEO).
+- The page of the site was evaluated using Lighthouse to assess them on four metrics; Performance, Accessibility, Best Practices & Search Engine Optimization (SEO).

 # Deployment